Cass Art Canvas: Choosing the right canvas for you

 Raise the canvas and this will help you to judge whether you have the required tension.
 The four staples should pull the canvas nice and tight that forms a diamond shape similar to the one above.
 If one of the sides of the diamond doesn’t appear tight enough, remove the relevant staples, lay the canvas back down and repeat the previous step.

-Tension
+Tension and Finish

-With four sides of the canvas secured, you need to begin to work your way to the corners, tightening with the canvas pliers and stapling as you go.
-Work around the frame in a pattern: add a single staple to the near side, then the far side, then one to the corners.
+Its best to work your way to the corners, tightening with the canvas and stapling as you go further down.
+Work around the frame fro one side to the next - one staple to the near side, then the far side, then one to the corners.
 As you work your way to the corners with the staples, ensure that the canvas curls up in to a lip shape, similar to the one pictured above.
 This will ensure you can fold the corners over neatly.
+Hammer in the small wooden wedges or (biscuits as they are often referred to) to the slots provided on your stretcher bars.